-MUST be in the range $\{1..8\}$.
+MUST be in the range $\{1..5\}$.
 Then the encoding is the length of heightBytes encoded as one byte, followed by heightBytes itself.
 This matches the encoding used by Bitcoin in the implementation of [BIP-34] (but the description here is to be considered normative).

 - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
 Note that transparent outputs of coinbase transactions include Founders' Reward outputs and transparent funding stream outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
 (There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalanceSapling MUST be in the range {-MAX_MONEY..MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in §4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
-52 does not return \bot , using a sequence of 32 zero bytes as the outgoing viewing key. - [Canopy onward] Any Sapling output of a coinbase transaction decrypted to a note plaintext according to the preceding rule MUST have note plaintext lead byte equal to 0x02.
+52 does not return \bot , using a sequence of 32 zero bytes as the outgoing viewing key.
+(This implies that before Canopy activation, Sapling outputs of a coinbase transaction MUST have note plaintext lead byte equal to 0x01.) - [Canopy onward] Any Sapling output of a coinbase transaction decrypted to a note plaintext according to the preceding rule MUST have note plaintext lead byte equal to 0x02.
 (This applies even during the "grace period" specified in [ZIP-212].) - TODO: Other rules inherited from Bitcoin.